 After the computer records the patient's tracings, the operator changes the contrast of the grid slightly and the patient again traces the visible portions of the grid.

-This process is repeated and information is gathered for the computer to process a three-dimensional profile of the patient's visual field for that eye.
+This process is repeated and information is gathered for the computer to process a threedimensional profile of the patient's visual field for that eye.
 Then, the process is repeated for the other eye.

 Patients suffering from macular degeneration, for example, experience a loss of vision at the central focus and thus will have trouble seeing the grid pattern near the center.

 Since macular degeneration sufferers have peripheral vision, they would likely trace a central hole on the screen, and if they also had a relative field defect, they might trace an ever-smaller circle as the brightness of the grid pattern intensified.

 Once the information was processed, the 3-D graph would provide doctors with a complete description of what the patient sees under various conditions.

-The test will also be useful for diseases and conditions such as optic neuritis, detached retina, glaucoma, anterior ischemic optic neuropathy (AION), macular edema, central or branch retinal artery occlusions, and several genetic impairments.
+The test will be useful for many diseases and conditions such as macular degeneration, optic neuritis, detached retina, glaucoma, anterior ischemic optic neuropathy (AION), macular edema, central or branch retinal artery occlusions, and several genetic impairments.
 Also, the test can be used to detect, characterize, and even locate several types of brain tumors.

-Thus, the new test is not only more revealing than standard visual field tests, but it is also much quicker and simpler than existing methods of characterizing the visual field, says Sadun.
+The new test is more revealing, quicker and simpler than existing methods of characterizing the visual field, says Sadun.
 Likening the test to a recreational video game, Sadun says the new technology will be cheap and easily marketable, and also will be a powerful means of processing patient data.